footfish/a2-serverless-arch/README.md

 - Lambda *AsyncHandler* processes *newOrder* and sends a *stockCheck* to SQS *stockManagerQ* (checking stock).
 The order status is updated in db.
 - Lambda *stockManagerQ* processes *stockCheck* and returns result to SQS *AsyncHandler*. (normally *stockCheckOK*, but if orderRef/5 then *stockCheckNOK* )
 - Lambda *AsyncHandler* processes *stockCheckOK*  and sends a *packOrder* to SQS *packingManagerQ*.
 The order status is updated in db.
 - ..
-And so on until *shipOrder* is received by Lambda *AsyncHandler* which means order completed.
+And so on until *shipOrderOK* is received by Lambda *AsyncHandler* which means order completed.
 - Lambda *AsyncHandler* writes a html report to S3 and sends notification with url to SNS topic *orderCompletion*.
 - The order process is centrally logged in db *log* table.
 This is by streaming & filtering cloudwatch logs to Lambda Logger.